makma/fingerprintjs.com/content/blog/state-of-identity-podcast-featuring-ceo-dan-pinto-fingerprintjs.md

   - Savannah Copland
 heroImage:
   image: /img/uploads/fingerprintjs.png
-  imageAlt: State of Identity Podcast - FingerprintJS
+  imageAlt: State of Identity Podcast - Fingerprint
-  imageTitle: State of Identity Podcast - FingerprintJS
+  imageTitle: State of Identity Podcast - Fingerprint
 ---
 We are excited to announce our featured episode on OWI's State of Identity podcast.

-Host Cameron D'Ambrosi interviewed CEO Dan Pinto on the origin story of FingerprintJS, the power of anonymous identification to reduce friction while preventing online fraud, and the future of identity management in a post-pandemic world.
+Host Cameron D'Ambrosi interviewed CEO Dan Pinto on the origin story of Fingerprint, the power of anonymous identification to reduce friction while preventing online fraud, and the future of identity management in a post-pandemic world.

 ## [Listen to the podcast](https://liminal.co/podcast/fingerprintjs-fraud-at-the-source/)